Concrete Stair Treads in Custom Colors and Sizes

-Concrete stair treads by Downing Designs are available in any custom color, shape or thickness.
-Our ultra-strong concrete mix design allows us to integrate any color you desire into the concrete stair treads, and are a durable mix designed to look terrific now and down the road with the inevitable wear and tear upon them.
+Concrete Stair Treads in Custom Colors and Sizes by Downing Designs are made of our ultra-strong concrete mix design.
+This allows us to integrate any color you desire into the concrete stair treads, and are a durable mix designed to look terrific now and down the road with the inevitable wear and tear upon them.
 Since we use sand, cement, fiber, pigment, water reducing admix, it allows us to polish the surface smooth and pre-abrade the surface.
 Many precast concrete stair treads use large aggregates (rocks) that spot the surface, especially over time when the first layers of the concrete are abraded off.
 We do not.
 In Florida the large aggregate is white limestone rock chunks.
 They will show once the initial layers gave been eroded…NOT GOOD!
 What you see is what you get…now and down the road.
 This is critical to matching decor in commercial and residential spaces.
 Make sure you know what your mix design is …otherwise it could be quite a surprise.
 We always ship a sample that has been cut with a saw to show you the innards of our concrete.

 We use hair fine fibers in our mix design to knit the concrete together.
 This fiber concrete matrix is proven extremely strong.
 Interestingly in Japan, fiber is used as a primary reinforcement in place of welded wire mesh and/or rebar.
 Rebar prevents big chunks of concrete from breaking off, but fiber actually prevents large cracks from occurring, and then spreading.
 These fibers are stronger than steel.
 With tensile strengths of 240 ksi, this means our concrete will flex under loads that would cause other reinforcement methods to fail.
 They bond within the concrete on a molecular level (hydrogen bonding) to the cement particles.
 Truly a superior technical advantage.